liskajiri/wikidata_graph_ml/README.md

 ![ROC AUC results](results.png "ROC AUC performance")

 All of the networks are composed of 2 same layers, using `relu` and dropout = `0.5` on the first layer.
 GAT layers were the least stable, achieving vastly different results across epochs.
-They would need longer training, but to keep the limits for speed and memory comparisons, I used the same ammount of epochs for all models.
+They would need longer training, but to keep the limits for speed and memory comparisons, I used the same amount of epochs for all models.

 Device                       | GCN        | GATv2       | GraphConv   | GCN+NLP     | GATv2+NLP   | GraphConv+NLP     |
 |----------------------------|------------|-------------|-------------|-------------|-------------|-------------|